msupply-foundation/msupply-cold-chain/README.md

 - Track temperatures via bluetooth.

-See [https://docs.msupply.foundation/en:cold_chain:start](https://docs.msupply.foundation/en:cold_chain:start) for more details of these and many other features.
+See [our documentation](https://docs.msupply.foundation/coldchain/introduction/) for more details of these and many other features.

 ## Getting started